 FAA Partnerships and Outreach

 The FAA co-sponsors the Bird Strike Committee-USA as part of its continued public outreach and education effort to increase awareness within the aviation community about wildlife hazards.
 The FAA and BSC-USA signed a Memorandum of Understanding in May.

 National Association of State Aviation Officials (NASAO)

 The FAA works closely with NASAO on wildlife issues and education for thousands of non-certificated airports across the country.
 The FAA has partnered with NASAO on its Wildlife Committee.
-The FAA is working to develop a joint Memorandum of Understanding with NASAO and the United States Department of Agriculture to increase strike reporting and awareness at state- regulated airports.
+The FAA signed a joint Memorandum of Understanding with NASAO and the United States Department of Agriculture on September 20, 2013.
+The goal of this Memorandum of Understanding is to increase strike reporting and awareness at state- regulated airports.